Aggressive Dog Training Asheville NC

 Aggression/Anxiety Management

-• Systematic desensitization to specific triggers
+- Systematic desensitization to specific triggers

-• Control techniques for home and public settings
+- Control techniques for home and public settings

-• 7 private lessons with certified trainer
+- 7 private lessons with a certified trainer

-• Optional 8th lesson in your home environment
+- Optional 8th lesson in your home environment

-• Homework and practice protocols between sessions
+- Homework and practice protocols between sessions

 Aggression/Anxiety Board & Train

-• For human aggression & bite cases (evaluation required)
+- For human-aggression & bite cases (evaluation required)

-• Your dog boards with a certified trainer for 2 weeks
+- Your dog boards with a certified trainer for 2 weeks

-• Same proven Board & Train curriculum as obedience packages
+- Same proven Board & Train curriculum

-• 2-hour owner session upon completion
+- 2-hour owner handoff session on completion

-• LIFETIME SUPPORT on Obedience Training!
+- LIFETIME SUPPORT on obedience training

 What Makes Our Aggression Training Different